⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 📊 Market Context

-• Key Trend - Digital transformation, including mobile ordering, personalized loyalty programs, and integrated third-party delivery, is paramount for securing future growth.
+• Key Trend - Digitalization, including mobile ordering, loyalty programs, and third-party delivery partnerships, is the most important trend shaping competition and customer engagement.

 Competitor